 Automatic and “high-tech” electronic toothbrushes are safe and effective for the majority of patients.
 Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
 You need to brush and floss in conjunction with the irrigator.
 We see excellent results with electric toothbrushes called Rotadent and Interplak.

 Some toothbrushes have a rubber tip on the handle, this is used to massage the gums after brushing.
 There are also tiny brushes (interproximal toothbrushes) that clean between your teeth.
 If these are used improperly you could injure the gums, so discuss proper use with your doctor.

 Fluoride toothpaste and mouth rinses, if used in conjunction with brushing and flossing, can reduce tooth decay by as much as 40%.
 Remember, these rinses are not recommended for children under six years of age.
 Tartar control toothpaste will reduce tartar above the gum line, but gum disease starts below the gum line so these products have not been proven to reduce the early stage of gum disease.

 Anti-plaque rinses, approved by the American Dental Association, contain agents that may help bring the early gum disease under control.
 Use these in conjunction with brushing and flossing.

 Daily brushing and flossing will keep dental calculus to a minimum, but a professional dental cleaning will remove calculus in places your toothbrush and floss have missed.
 Your visit to our office is an important part of your program to prevent gum disease.
 Keep your teeth for your lifetime.

-We have developed a reputation for being gentle, thorough and friendly, and consistently striving to achieve excellent results.
+We have developed a reputation for being gentle, thorough, and friendly, and consistently strive to achieve excellent results.